 Tips on taking yourself to the next level in medical education (workshop)

-This interactive workshop enables medical educators to reflect on their roles, explore professional frameworks and appraisal requirements, including general medical council expectations, and develop personalised plans aligned with the NHS 10 Year Workforce Plan.
-Participants leave with practical strategies to support sustainable career development and workforce impact.
+This interactive workshop enables medical educators to reflect on their roles, explore professional frameworks, routes for recognition and GMC appraisal requirements.
+Working collaboratively they explore practical strategies to support sustainable career development aligned with the NHS 10 Year Workforce Plan.
+Participants leave with a personalised plan for sustainable career development.

 3:15pm BST